-The government has announced a catch-up fund for education, split between a catch-up premium and a national tutoring scheme.
+For 2020-2021, the government announced a catch-up fund for education, split between a catch-up premium and a national tutoring scheme.

 Further details are available at: https://www.gov.uk/guidance/coronavirus-covid-19-catch-up-premium

 School allocations are calculated on a per pupil basis.
-Mainstream schools, such as Felbridge, will receive £80 for each pupil from Years R-6.
+Mainstream schools, such as Felbridge, received £80 for each pupil from Years R-6.

-This money will be payable across the academic year 2020-2021 in three tranches, based on census data.
+This money was payable across the academic year 2020-2021 in three tranches, based on census data.